 Joseph Heller, CFA, is part of the research team at PF2, where he focuses on mortgages and mortgage-backed securities (MBS), analyzing debt instruments issued by financial institutions, and market micro-structure.
 Prior to joining PF2 he spent four years at the investment firm Rodman & Renshaw.
 There, he held positions as an equity trader and as an equity research associate in the financial institutions group where he covered regional and community banks.
 Joe graduated from the University of Pennsylvania with a BA in Psychology and has a Master’s in Global Finance from The New School.
 Joe holds the Chartered Financial Analyst® designation.

-David Hinman, CFA has over 25 years of fixed income asset management experience.
-His expertise includes credit derivatives, investment grade and high yield corporates, bank loans, emerging market debt, and CLO structuring.
-He has also participated in numerous corporate debt restructurings and served on workout creditor committees.
+David Hinman, CFAhas over 25 years of fixed income asset management experience.
+His expertise includes trading and managing portfolios of credit derivatives, investment grade and high yield corporate bonds, bank loans, emerging market debt, and CLOs.
+He has also participated in numerous corporate debt restructurings and served on workout creditor committees where in several instances he has testified and been deposed.
 Most recently, David was head of fixed income at Salient Partners.
 He joined Salient in 2015 when it acquired SW Asset Management, an asset management firm specializing in emerging market corporate debt that David co-founded and where he served as CIO.
-In his role at SW, David had extensive involvement in several bankruptcies and reorganizations of companies in developing countries.
+In his role at SW, David created and executed the investment process, including trade execution and portfolio structuring and risk management.
 Prior to co-founding SW Asset Management, David held roles overseeing the credit business at Drake Management where he helped the firm navigate its way through the financial crisis, and before that as head of Ares Management’s capital markets group, where he managed the Ares Total Value Fund.
-David began his investment management career at PIMCO, where he served for nearly 10 years as a portfolio manager, credit analyst and product manager, creating a dedicated bank loan desk.
+David began his investment management career at PIMCO, where he served for nearly 10 years as a portfolio manager, credit analyst and product manager, creating among other things a closed-end fund group as well as a dedicated bank loan desk.
 David is a CFA charterholder.
 He holds a BS (Corporate Finance and Investment Management) from the University of Alabama and an MBA (Accounting and Finance) from the Wharton School at the University of Pennsylvania.

 Marc Joffe specializes in municipal and sovereign credit issues and also has a background in public policy as well as credit assessment technologies.
 In his nine years at Moody’s, Marc worked on a variety of software development projects benefiting both the Analytics and Ratings franchises.
 Prior to joining Moody’s, Marc had technology roles at CIBC, Dresdner Kleinwort and a number of other money center banks.
 In 2011 he researched and co-authored Kroll Bond Rating Agency’s inaugural Municipal Bond Default study – gathering data on thousands of defaults dating back to 1920.
 Marc’s research, and the development of his open-source credit model, has been funded by grants and honorariums from The Macdonald-Laurier Institute, Fraser Institute, Mercatus Center, National University of Singapore's Risk Management Institute, the California State Treasurer's Office and the Pew Charitable Trusts.
 Marc’s work is widely cited and his op-eds have appeared in Bloomberg View, The Guardian, The Fiscal Times and RealClearMarkets.
 Marc has an MBA in Finance from NYU’s Stern School of Business and an MPA from San Francisco State University.